 Size limitations

-As you can see, it’s a tree structure.
+As you can see, it's a tree structure.
 Inside the text, you can have more links, tables, images, and more.
-The limitation indicates that you can only have nested up to 250 branches of the tree.
-It may look enormous, but HTML can get very complex very quickly, so be aware of this limit if you’re not getting all values converted correctly.
+The limit means the tree can only be nested up to 70 levels deep.
+It may look like a lot, but HTML can get very complex very quickly, so keep this limit in mind if you're not getting all values converted correctly.

 Recommendations